5CYTH3/char-manager/README.md

 - [ ] Implement lock-based data modification on each data cells.
 - [ ] Add spells API support for quickly looking up spells.
 Will be using [this DnD 5e API](https://5e-bits.github.io/docs/tutorials).
 - [ ] Add ThreeJS dice roll animations for dice rolling.

+# Missing Content / Issues
+Please create an issue on this repo to report any missing content, desired behaviour of the interface, or bugs encountered.
+This is very important as I alone don't know many aspects of the game and hope to cover as much as possible of these unknown aspects through your issues.